miloradova95/CCL3/README.md

 Improvements: Clear icon colors
 Active and inactive heart icon color will be red on character images to stand out; navy blue is not visible against the character pictures.

+**9. Help Users Recognize, Diagnose, and Recover from Errors:**

+If a character search yields no results, the app will display a message like “Oops we couldn’t find the character”.

+Issue: No clear error message if no filter option is selected.
+Severity: 3 (Major usability problem)
+Reason: Users might be confused without proper feedback, leading to frustration or misinterpretation of the app’s behavior.

+Improvements: Error Messages in Filter
+If users press Submit without selecting any filter options, a message like, “Select at least one filter option, or tap Cancel to exit” will be displayed.

+**10. Help and Documentation:**

+The app's design is intuitive, so users may not immediately require help.
+However, a small, helpful guide for new users could make the experience even more welcoming.

+Issue: No guide for new users.
+Severity: 1 (Cosmetic problem)
+Reason: While helpful, it’s not essential for most users, as the app is designed to be intuitive.

+Improvements: Guides for New Users
+Visibly adding a guide box at the bottom of the homepage, below the “Character of the Day.”
+When clicked, it could navigate users to a page with visual guides and step-by-step instructions for the app’s primary features.